 With all of the background information out of the way, what exactly is ABC?

 ABC’s most notable features are its oddly shaped leaves resembling hops (Humulus Lupulus), a close relative of Cannabis.
 It has an unremarkable THC content, at around 5%.
 Analytics conducted on a hybrid (of a THCA+) plant by Medicinal Genomics showed relatively high level of terpenes Myrcene, Limonene and surprisingly high levels of Terpinolene.
-Its flavour profile is described as peppery and reminiscent of a strong Sativa, with lemon and earthy accents.
+It’s flavour profile is described as peppery and reminiscent of a strong Sativa, with a strong lime aroma and earthy accents.

-You’ll be quick to point out that a 5% THC content is laughable compared to today’s high potency strains; however, remember that the strains we enjoy today have been selectively and scientifically bred to exhibit such traits over many generations.
-ABC has had no meaningful selective breeding applied to it.
+Nevertheless, you’ll be quick to point out that a 5% THC content is laughable compared to today’s high potency strains; however, remember that the strains we enjoy today have been selectively and scientifically bred to exhibit such traits over many generations.

 ABC: A Viable Crossbreed Candidate?

 At present, there is a severe lack of reliable scientific knowledge on ABC.
 This can be attributed to the limited access to the plant, given only a few reported sightings in the wild.
 This is worsened by our current anti-drug legislation.